 Quality Counts, a publication of the education newspaper, Education Week, annually measures each state's public education performance against six indicators, assigning both a letter grade and a numeral score to each state.
-Overall South Carolina ranked slightly above the national average.
-On Standards, Assessments and Accountability, the indicator for which the EOC's core mission focuses, South Carolina earned a Grade of A and a national ranking of 6th best in the nation.

-The EOC contributed to the implementation of South Carolina's accountability system within each of the four components as reported below:
+Overall South Carolina ranked at the national average.
+On Standards, Assessments and Accountability, the indicators for which the EOC's core mission focuses, South Carolina earned a Grade of A and a numerical score of 94.4 along with a national ranking of 6th best in the nation.
+The EOC contributed to the implementation of South Carolina's accountability system within each of the three components as reported below: